 70. Point of Sale System

 A great retail POS system is essential for all shop owners.
 At the most basic level, a point of sale completes each exchange of a product for payment.
 It comes with a credit card reader and a receipt printer.
 There is also a wide range of software available with a POS.
-Points of sale can offer retail management, too, from inventory and order automation to customer data and accounting.
+Points of sale are retail management systems too, from inventory and order automation to customer data and accounting.

 Get started with KORONA POS today!